radarbot-team/radarbot-docs/docs-en/guides/setup-guide.md

 {% endhint %}

 {% hint style="info" %}
-RadarBot support slash commands, so just type / to see a list of commands
+RadarBot supports slash commands, so just type / to see a list of commands, if it doesn't work check if this functionality is enabled in the server settings.
 {% endhint %}

 ### Permissions